 Rayon fibers do not have natural stretch ( which is a good quality as well as not so much) and hence high movement areas like elbows knees and seams stretch and damage the fibers there.
 So you may need to give more ease and seam allowance there.

-INTERFACING : I always interface rayon with rayon itself.
+INTERFACING : I always interface rayon with rayon itself, whenever possible.
 If any other fusible interfacing is applied the rayon behaves badly, becoming stiff where the interfacing is applied, where as, the rest of the fabric looks loose and drapey.
 So using the same fabric as interfacing works as a solution.
 If you do not have enough to use as interfacing you can use thin knit fabric (thin knit tricot) or silk organza, cotton batiste or cotton organdy.

 You may want to add some interfacing tape to hems with rayon so that they stay flat.

 Shrinkage of fibers is a problem with Rayon, so leave more seam allowance than you normally would.
 Buy more fabric that you think you need.
 Give allowance for shrinkage when cutting especially if you are not prewashing the fabric.
 There will be progressive shrinkage with washing so take that into account.
 Or be determined to drywash forever which will retain the shape and size of the garment.